luminosita/packer-ubuntu/README.md

 +++++++++++++++

 Bug: NON-ROOT USER DigitalOcean
+Bug: Packer Snapshot is registered as server node

 Terraform:
 Тest k3s cluster with three nodes
-K3S node tokens for agents
-LOCAL IPS for agent join
+Verify CLUSTER-CIDR

-Start cockpit as non-root
+Start cockpit as non-root on Linux
-Start qemu as non-root
+Start qemu as non-root on Linux

-Checksum?
+Checksum for snapshots?

 Change passwd ubuntu user
 Qemu Builder not resizing image
 HCP Packer for metadata

-Review QEMU images
+Packer to create all server and agent images and set proper config files Use Terraform scripts for Packer server/agent final images Review QEMU images
 Finalize README.md

+Automate /tmp/k3s-server.token copy to ./